maxzheng/autopip/README.rst

     source ~/.virtualenvs/autopip/bin/activate
     pip3 install autopip

-Optionally, create install directories and chown to your user so that ``autopip`` can create symlinks in `/usr/local/bin`::
+Optionally, create installation directories and chown to your user so that ``autopip`` can create symlinks in `/usr/local/bin`::

     sudo mkdir /usr/local/opt /usr/local/var